Hello Athletic Talent and Parents,

 Two, consider playing time.
 You may be good enough to attend that prestigious school, but if you probably will sit the bench, you might consider going to another school that will give you playing time.
 If the coach is interested in you attending his university on a scholarship, ask him if he feels you will get good playing time.
 If you are fortunate enough to have other options, you don't have to tell him that you are considering going elsewhere if you don't play; it's just that you would like to know what his plan is for you.

 As long as you are paying for all expenses, you may attend as many college campuses as you like (See the link to the Guide for College Bound Athletes on left for more info on the limit on paid college visits).
 Check out numerous colleges and universities and find the one that is most interesting to you.

-We at A1 Talent! look forward to serving and helping you, become one of our successful Athletic Talent!
+We at A1 Superstars! look forward to serving and helping you, become one of our successful Athletic Talent!

-Give Vince Seay a detailed call or text at (754)999-6884.
+Give A1 Superstars! a call or detailed text in the U.S and Internationally at 1(833)218-2536.
 Make sure you explain about the athlete, their age and what they want to accomplish.
 For more information on both our SPORTS TALENT services, click here.